elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_01.md

 		- Using PyCharm IDE: it highlights the missing libraries, do right click and proceed with intallation (Elena did this option and it worked out smoothly)
 		- Using terminal: using a command "$ pip install" + "name of the library"
-- **Versions are being used to run the code (python version and all dependencies)**: General requirements are listed in the README.md.
+- **Versions are being used to run the code (python version and all dependencies)**: General requirements and dependencies are listed in the README.md.
 During testing we had different experience due to different versions of the software on our machines.

-	####Florian:
+	#### Florian:

 		Systems where the code has been tested:
-	 	* macOS
-	 	* Linux ubuntu
+	 	* Linux ubuntu 22.4
+		* Python version: 3.10.12
+		* Tensorflow version: 2.14.0
+	 	* Keras version: 2.14.0
+	 	* Numpy vesrion: 1.26.1

+		* macOS Ventura
+		* Python version: 3.11
+		* Tensorflow version: 2.14.0
+	 	* Keras version: 2.12.0
+	 	* Numpy vesrion: 1.23.5
-	 	On macOS the code didn't run at first - need to install tensorflow-macos first.
+	 	On macOS with M2 processor the code didn't run at first - need to install tensorflow-macos first.
+Which also resolved some dependency issues -> takes older versions of numpy and keras
-	 	Solution: docker for the different systems?

-	####Elena:
+	#### Elena:

 		Systems where the code has been tested:
 	 	* macOS